- Expert advice

 How to Calculate the Cost Per Hour to Operate

-Look-up the maximum amount of watts your electric fireplace consumes.
+First, identify the maximum number of watts your electric fireplace consumes.
 This will be written on the fireplace itself or in the owner’s manual.

 Take the total watts and divide by 1,000 to convert watts into kilowatts.
-Then multiply the kilowatts by the kw/hr rate from your power bill.
+Then, multiply the kilowatts by the kW/hr rate from your power bill.
 This equals your total cost per hour to operate.

-EXAMPLE: (5,000 watts / 1,000) x .15 = .75, or 75 cents per hour to run
+EXAMPLE: (5,000 watts / 1,000) x .15 = $0.75, or 75 cents per hour

-Now to calculate the total daily cost multiply the total cents per hour by the number of hours you use the fireplace each day.
+Lastly, to calculate the total daily cost multiply the total cents per hour by the number of hours you use the fireplace each day.
 The result is how much it will cost to run your fireplace daily.

 What to Ask Yourself Before Choosing an Electric Fireplace?